amaranth-unm/amaranth-unm.github.io/craft/3d-printing/index.md

 ---

 3D printing turns digital models into physical things you can hold, compare, and learn from.
 The process is simpler than it looks: find or scan a model, prepare it with slicing software, and send it to the printer.
-Most of the work is in the preparation---once your file is ready, the printer does the rest.
 {: .lead}

+Most of the work is figuring out what you want to do with your replica.
+Once you identify a model to print, the printer does everything else.
 The guides below walk through each step.

 ## Getting a model